erigontech/diagnostics/README.md

 One of the ideas for the further development of the diagnostics system is the addition of many more such useful "diagnostics scripts", that could be run against
 Erigon's node's database, to check the state of the node, or certain inconsistencies etc.

-The corresponding code in Erigon is in the file `diagnostics/db_access.go`, and it relies on a feature recently added to the Erigon's code, which is
+The corresponding code in Erigon is in the file `internal/sessions/cache.go`, and it relies on a feature recently added to the Erigon's code, which is
 `mdbx.PathDbMap()`, the global function that returns the mapping of all currently open MDBX environments (databases), keyed by the paths to their directories in the filesystem.
-This allows `db_access.go` to create a read-only transaction for any of these environments (databases) and provide remote reading by the diagnostics system.
+This allows `cache.go` to create a read-only transaction for any of these environments (databases) and provide remote reading by the diagnostics system.

-The code on the side of the diagnostics system is `cmd/reorgs.go`.
+The code on the side of the diagnostics system is `internal/erigon_node/reorgs.go`.
 The function `findReorgs` generates HTML piece by piece, executing two different html templates
 (`assets/template/reorg_spacer.html` and `assets/template/reorg_block.html`).
 These continuously generated HTML lines are picked up by javascript function `findReorgs` in file `assets/script/session.js`, which appends them to `innerHTML` field of the div element.
 This creates an effect of animation, notifying the operator of the progress of the scanning for reorgs (with spacer html pieces, one for each 1000 blocks), and showing intermediate results of the scan (with block html pieces,